 The first time was several years ago when I was looking at flights with Virgin Atlantic heading from London to the USA.
 For weeks I checked the prices and little by little the cost crept up…to the point that I eventually made a decision to buy through fear that the prices were going to keep going up to a point I couldn’t afford.

 That night, at home, I opened my laptop and found that the prices had gone down by hundreds of pounds (for two people) and back to the original price I’d seen weeks ago.
 At the time I thought I’d stumbled across a great deal and booked in a heartbeat.
 It wasn’t until later I realised that all I’d done was book the tickets from a different computer (at home compared to at work).

-My second experience with dynamic pricing was when I booked a flight with Easyjet from Cyprus back to the UK.
+My second experience was when I booked a flight with Easyjet from Cyprus back to the UK.
 My friend had been checking the prices for weeks online before booking.
 She sent me her flight confirmation complete with the price she paid so I could be sure to book myself onto the same flight.
 Not having done any pre-checking of flights myself, I managed to buy tickets for exactly the same flight for £20 less than my friend.

 Most recently, and the occasion when I took the time to preserve some real, hard evidence of dynamic pricing (or flight price discrimination) was just a couple of weeks ago.
 I had been obsessively checking prices for a trip from the USA to Colombia.
 I wasn’t sure of my USA departure point or Colombian landing point so I spent a lot of time on Skyscanner comparing routes and prices.

 Settling on a route from Phoenix to Cartagena, I checked the price a few more times before booking – and just as I went to buy, the price conspicuously jumped.
 It wasn’t by much, but still…